 CU ranked 29th nationally in total rushing offense (2,021) and 31st in rushing offense per game (183.7) in 2015 behind a pair of Second Team All-Mid-South honorees, Nick Bodden and Chris Escamilla.
 Twenty-three of the club's 44 touchdowns came on the ground.

-Last season the Phoenix ranked 11th in the country in rushing offense per game (232.4) and 13th in total rushing offense (2,556), with Chandler Peeples anchoring a line that helped five players finish with more than 330 yards on the ground.
+In 2016 the Phoenix ranked 11th in the country in rushing offense per game (232.4) and 13th in total rushing offense (2,556), with Chandler Peeples anchoring a line that helped five players finish with more than 330 yards on the ground.
 Cumberland scored 32 rushing touchdowns and allowed just 16 sacks in 11 contests while averaging 27.9 points per game.

 The Blacksburg, Va., native worked two years as a defensive graduate assistant at Virginia Tech, organizing and running the offensive scout team, organizing weekly defensive scouting reports along with video breakdown.
 He assisted with linebackers his first season and the defensive line during his second year.

 The Hokies lost in the 2011 ACC Championship Game and played in the All-State Sugar Bowl and participated in the Russell Athletic Bowl in 2012.